 The campus itself included several gender specific dorms, an international mixed-gender student dorm (where we stayed), a library (where most of our classes took place), a large track and soccer field, a cafeteria, a small coffee shop, fruit stands, and a convenient store.
 It was a safe neighborhood that had security guards at the entrance all night.

 We also were paired with Host families.
 I was able to celebrate the Chinese New Year with Tongtong and his mother Helen.
 His father later joined us.
 On various occasions I spent time at there home reading playing games with Tongtong.
 They taught me various things about their culture and family traditions.
 Helen, Tongtong and Grandma are now living in Montana, where Helen was accepted at the University for their Graduate program.
-I met up with them on their trip to NYC prior to starting my career at Kohl's Department store and went to the Metropolitan Museum of Art.
+I met up with them on their trip to NYC prior to starting my job at Kohl's New York Design Office and went to the Metropolitan Museum of Art.
 Being able to share my home with them as they shared theres with me was unifying.

 I made friends from all over the world and grew my friendships with those I arrived with.